Chicken Vindaloo

 • Sugar.
 Just a pinch to bring out the other flavors.
 Use white or brown sugar.

 • Garlic cloves and fresh ginger.
 Two essential aromatics.
-Try to use fresh if at all possible.
+Try to use fresh ingredients whenever possible.

 • Chili peppers.
 For much-needed heat.